bskit/epsurf/README.md

+# epsurf

-# calculate MEP extrema and electronic descriptors on a user defined isodensity surface from two grids
+calculate MEP extrema and electronic descriptors on a user defined isodensity surface from two grids